Dark Matter Freeze-in from a $Z^\prime$ Reheaton: Introduction

 \section{Introduction}

 Although dark matter (DM) constitutes nearly $27\%$ of the total energy density of the Universe~\cite{Planck:2018vyg}, till now all evidence for it is purely gravitational.
 Its non-gravitational properties, viz., the DM particle spin, Standard Model (SM) weak charges and interactions with other SM particles are still unknown despite the combined efforts of direct, indirect and collider search experiments to unveil them.
 Given the strong constraints on the DM-SM couplings, several scenarios that have been proposed to explain the nature of DM feature a beyond-SM (BSM) particle that acts as a phenomenologically acceptable portal between DM and SM particles.
 Among these, in the case of fermionic DM candidates, is the renormalizable vector boson portal interaction which arises in secluded $U(1)_D$ models (see, for example, ~\cite{Pospelov:2008zw}).
 These models augment the fermionic DM particle ($\chi$) with a vector boson $Z^\prime$ which kinetically mixes with the SM hypercharge gauge boson $B$.
-In this context, several studies have considered the production of thermal dark matter via annihilation through $Z^\prime$-mediated interactions~\cite{Chun:2010ve,Gondolo:2011eq} as well as non-thermal freeze-in production from a thermal bath of $Z^\prime$ bosons~\cite{Cosme:2021baj,Arcadi:2024obp}.
+In this context, several studies have considered the production of thermal dark matter via annihilation through $Z^\prime$-mediated interactions~\cite{Chun:2010ve,Gondolo:2011eq} as well as non-thermal freeze-in production from a thermal bath of $Z^\prime$ bosons (for a representative list see~\cite{Cosme:2021baj,Arcadi:2024obp,Barman:2024lxy}).\footnote{A $Z^\prime$ mediator has also been recently studied in the context of (ultra-relativistic) freeze-out of dark matter during reheating~\cite{Henrich:2025pca,Henrich:2025sli}.}